gabmontes/not-express/README.md

 Express is often described as a fast, unopinionated, minimalist web framework for Node.js.
 However, in practice, it is a full-featured framework with many functionalities that may not be necessary for simple web applications.

-The goal of `not-express` is to provide a minimal set of useful features while remaining as compatible as possible with the Express API.
-It aims to achieve this with the least amount of code, offering a lightweight alternative for learning and experimentation.
+The goal of `not-express` is to support a minimal set of features while remaining as compatible as possible with the Express API, with the least amount of code.
+It could be thought as a strict sub-set of Express: You can start playing with `not-express` and, if there is a feature of Express you need, just swap it for `express` and everything should keep working.

-Working on `not-express` has been a fun and educational experience that deepened my understanding of how Express works.
-Even after using it for more than 10 years, there always seems to be something new to learn!
+Working on `not-express` has been a fun and educational experience that deepened my understanding of how Connect and Express work.
+Even after using both for more than 10 years, there always seems to be something new to learn.
 I hope you find `not-express` both useful and enjoyable, whether you use it in your projects or as a learning tool.

 ## Highlights